by Dr Wesley Turner, Clinical Psychologist at Minds & Hearts

 If a parent or guardian is concerned about how a children may react, or of the impact it may have on a child’s mood and self-esteem, we recommend that the child is informed of their diagnosis during a session with a clinician experienced with ASD.

 Information on autism:

 An episode of ‘Arthur’ dedicated to educating children on Asperger’s syndrome/Autism Spectrum Disorder:

 A TEDx talk by Krister Palo, a 15-year-old student with Asperger’s syndrome:

-At Minds & Hearts, we also provide a list of suggested books and other resources that parents may wish to utilise the following resources with their younger and/or adolescent children.
+At Minds & Hearts, we also provide a list of suggested books and other resources that parents may wish to utilise with younger or adolescent children.
 This list is available here in our Resources to Help.